What should you charge

 Employees get benefits that freelancers have to pay for themselves.
 When you go freelance, you lose:

-- Employer-paid FICA taxes (7.65%) — you now pay both halves: 15.3% self-employment tax
+- Employer-paid FICA (7.65%) — you now pay both halves: 15.3% self-employment tax

 - Health insurance — employer plans average $7,900/year for individuals; you pay 100%